ramesesinc/modules-comis/docs/online.md

 ### Online Transactions

 - Online Transaction
-    * Appliction for burial extension
+    * Application for burial extension
     * Online payment of taxes and fees